Skip to main content

 └── tech/

-Global commands are available in all sessions, regardless of the project.
+Global skills are available in all sessions, regardless of the project.

 Invocation and arguments